-where $\bm{1}$ is the vector of all ones, $||\cdot||_p$ is the $\ell_{p}$-norm of vector, $|\cdot|$ is the element-wise absolute value operation and $\alpha$ is a weighting parameter that controls the strength of the regularizer.
-DSH doesn't utilize saturating non-linearities because they think that it may slow down the training process.
-With the above loss function, the neural network is able to be trained with an end-to-end BP algorithm.
-For the test samples, the binary codes can be obtained by sign function.

-DSH is a straight-forward deep supervised hashing method in the early period, and its idea is originated from Spectral Hashing\cite{weiss2009spectral} but with a deep learning framework.
-It is easy to understand but its performance is limited.
+where $\bm{1}$ denotes a all-one vector and $||\cdot||_p$ produces the $\ell_{p}$-norm of the vector. $\lambda_1$ is a parameter to balance the effects of the regularization loss.
+DSH does not utilize saturating non-linearities because it may slow down the training process.
+With the above loss function, the neural network is able to be trained with an end-to-end back propagation algorithm.
+For the {evaluation} process, the binary codes can be derived using the sign activation function.
+DSH is a straight-forward deep supervised hashing method in the early period, and its idea originates from Spectral Hashing \cite{weiss2009spectral} but with a deep learning framework.